 It offers the Human Resources (HR) department the opportunity to play a greater role in shaping the social learn/work environment.
 By using also the physical and digital learn/work environment regarding privacy and concentration on the one hand, and communication and interaction on the other.
 Creating more influence on behaviour and culture change to support management decisions.

 It helps to match brand experience with employee experience to attract and retain talented employees.
 It makes correlations between work environment, productivity, job satisfaction, engagement and absenteeism of employees transparent.
+Integrating Environmental, Social and Governance (ESG) aspects.
 Becoming an employer of choice, the new driver for talent.